vrap/the-blender-demo-site/documentation/user/blender_EN.md

 // need schema electrique

+To install the soft on the arduino, see the [application doc](#/doc/en/application)

 #### Server application

-After you have a ready arduino, you have to connect your rasberry with the usb.
+After you have a ready arduino, connect your rasberry with the usb.
 You can put it on the last floor of your module master.

 To install the software in your rasberry see the [application doc](#/doc/en/application)